liflab/beepbeep-3-book/pre-markdown/core/README.md

 {@snipm basic/ForkPush.java}{/}

 We create a fork processor that will replicate each input event in three output streams.
 We now create three "print" processors.
-Each simply prints to the console whatever event they receive.
-We ask each of them to append their printed line with a different prefix ("Px") so we can know who is printing what.
+Each of them simply prints to the console whatever event they receive.
+Each of them is asked to append its printed line with a different prefix ("Px") to define who is printing what.
 Finally, we connect each of the three outputs streams of the fork (numbered 0, 1 and 2) to the input of each print processor.
-This corresponds to the following schema:
+This corresponds to the following diagram:

 {@img doc-files/basic/ForkPush.png}{Pushing events into a fork.}{.6}